 Yet despite billions in investment and significant improvements in LLMs, these shopping agents are consistently failing to deliver on their promises.
 Why?

 The fundamental problem lies not with the AI agents themselves, but with an invisible barrier: payment infrastructure designed for humans, not machines.
+The entire payments industry was designed to prevent automated usage.
+Card networks, issuing banks, commerce front ends and other infrastructure providers that are associated with a single transaction each have their own anti-bot mechanisms.
 This infrastructure mismatch creates a critical bottleneck that prevents AI agents from reaching their full potential.

 Let's dive into why the future of AI agent commerce demands a new financial infrastructure – and why the most promising solution will unlock new revenue streams for AI agent companies.